 Permission is granted to anyone to make or distribute verbatim

 copies of this document provided that the copyright notice and

-this permission notice are preserved.
+this permission notice are preserved, and that the distributor

 * GNU and the Free Software Foundation